 All the resources mentioned in this chat

 Join the conversation

-You can have an opportunity to be part of the original live coffee chats!
+Be part of the live chat!
 Sign up here.

 Hire Learning Rebels

-Visit the Learning Rebels website to learn more about how Learning Rebels can help you reimagine workplace learning.
+Visit the Learning Rebels website to learn more about how Learning Rebels can help you make your training stick!